drivet/website/content/blog/miscellanea/gliding.md

 date: 2007-06-12 14:54:00
 modified: 2015-05-16 01:53:00.392549
-title: I Don't Even Like Heights...
+title: I Don't Even Like Heights

 Several months back I won a free gliding session with [Vol Recreatif][1] in a raffle.
 My natural laziness, combined with my nervousness about heights,